theArjun/ead-notes/notes/design-patterns/di-and-ioc.md

 You inject them from the outside, and take control about their creation away from the inside of your class.
 This is also why dependency injection is a realization of the Inversion of control (IoC) principle.

+## Dependency Inversion Principle
+- High-level modules should not import anything from low-level modules.
+Both should depend on abstractions (e.g., interfaces).
+- Abstractions should not depend on details.
+Details (concrete implementations) should depend on abstractions.

 ## Inversion of Control
 - It means to create instance of the dependencies first and latter instance of the class, instead of